RSI Security

 To Whom Does the HIPAA Privacy Rule Apply?

-An example of a HIPAA authorization could be a mental health patient that agrees to share his/her therapy notes in a full psychological evaluation.
-This is a common scenario for veterans providing medical evidence during a PTSD disability claim.
-Even though filing a disability claim involves due process and legal discovery, investigators may not access those medical records without a signed patient authorization.
+For example, a mental health patient might authorize a provider to share therapy notes for a full psychological evaluation, such as when a veteran submits medical evidence for a PTSD disability claim.
+Even though legal processes may require documentation, investigators cannot access these records without a signed authorization.

 HIPAA Protected Health Information Uses and Disclosures

-NPPs are items commonly found in registration paperwork when a patient sees a medical professional for the first time.
-The documentation explains how a covered entity may use the patient’s PHI within the bounds of HIPAA compliance.
+NPPs are usually included in registration paperwork when a patient visits a medical provider for the first time.
+The notice outlines how a covered entity may use the patient’s PHI within HIPAA compliance standards.
+When PHI is handled electronically, the NPP indirectly relies on the HIPAA Security Rule to ensure this information is protected from unauthorized access or disclosure.

 Patient Access and Consent